Items filtered by date: February 2025

 Arthritis, whether osteoarthritis or rheumatoid arthritis, can cause debilitating foot pain, stiffness, and instability.
 Custom orthotics provide targeted support, reducing joint stress and improving mobility.
 For OA, orthotics help redistribute pressure, cushion arthritic joints, and reduce wear on cartilage.
 They also correct biomechanical issues and prevent further joint damage.
 RA sufferers benefit from shock absorption and enhanced stability, minimizing pain caused by inflammation and deformities.
 Custom inserts can also alleviate pressure points, reducing the risk of calluses and ulcers.
 Unlike over-the-counter insoles, custom orthotics are tailored to individual foot structures, ensuring optimal alignment and comfort.
 They can be designed to accommodate swollen or misshapen joints, making walking less painful and more efficient.
 Whether you struggle with aching knees, hips, or feet due to arthritis, custom orthotics offer a non-invasive solution to improve daily movement.
 If your arthritis causes foot or ankle pain, it is suggested that you schedule an appointment with a podiatrist to discuss whether custom orthotics might help you.

-If you have any questions please contact our office located in Hot Springs, AR .
-We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.
+If you have any questions, please feel free to contact our office located in Hot Springs, AR .

 See Your Foot Specialist Regularly If You Work On Your Feet